mwweinberg/mwweinberg.github.io/_posts/2020-01-01-public-domain-pictures.md

 This is also a fairly strightforward css file.
 The `.textStyle` section is what you use to style the text.
 I also believe that the `.container` section needs to be set to relative in order for the overlay to work.

 The most interesting part of the file is probably the `@font-face` section.
 That loads the custom font.
-The font is the [fantastic font]9https://www.cooperhewitt.org/open-source-at-cooper-hewitt/cooper-hewitt-the-typeface-by-chester-jenkins/) that the Cooper Hewitt made available as part of their open access project a few years ago.
+The font is the [fantastic font](https://www.cooperhewitt.org/open-source-at-cooper-hewitt/cooper-hewitt-the-typeface-by-chester-jenkins/) that the Cooper Hewitt made available as part of their open access project a few years ago.
 I always like using the font for open access-related projects.
 The fonts live in the `/data` folder.
 They are applied to all of the text in the `*` section.

 # The Pi

 Once you have everything up and running you can access it from any browser.
 You can try it [here](https://michaelweinberg.org/cma_pd/), press F11, and just let it happen in full screen.

-If you want to run it constantly it makes sense to devote a computer to the task.
-A Raspberry Pi is a prefect candidate.
+If you want to run it constantly as a picture frame it makes sense to devote a computer to the task.
+A Raspberry Pi is a prefect candidate because it is inexpensive and draws a relatively small amount of electricity.

 You could set things up so the pi hosts the file locally and then just opens it.
 I decided not to do that, mostly because that would involve automatically starting a local server on the pi, which was one more thing to set up.
-Since the service needs to be online to hit the API anyway, it was easier to just set up the page on my own domain.
+Since the service needs to be online to hit the API anyway, I thought it would be easier to just set up the page on my own domain.
+I have no idea if that is actually easier.

-There are two and a half things you need to do in order to set the pi to automatically boot into displaying the site in fullscreen mode.
+There are two and a half things you need to do in order to set the pi to automatically boot into displaying the site in fullscreen mode as a full time appliance.

 ## Start in Fullscreen Mode